 Recent initiatives to strengthen our defense mechanisms against deliberate contamination include increasing our use of factory cameras and enhancing the way we manage chemical substances.
 These measures also help to detect and prevent any incidences of intentional contamination.

 Enhancing food quality

-We also have toll-free numbers on our product labels for consumers to call for extra information.
+We also have toll-free numbers on our product labels which consumers can call for extra

-We invite consumers and shareholders to our Uonuma Mizunosato frozen udon (noodles) and packed cooked rice factory, where we explain our food safety approach by showing them our manufacturing process.
+We invite consumers to our Uonuma Mizunosato frozen udon (noodles) and packed cooked rice factory, where we explain our food safety approach by showing them our manufacturing process.